The estimated completion time of this lab is 90 minutes. Please note that rendering the animation presented below can incur in costs up to $15.

-In this workshop you will learn to submit jobs with AWS Batch following Spot best practices to render a Blender file in a distributed way.
+In this workshop you will learn to submit fault tolerant jobs with AWS Batch following Spot best practices to render a Blender file in a distributed way.
 You will be creating a docker container and publishing it in Amazon Elastic Container Registry (ECR).
-Then you will use that container in AWS Batch using a mix of EC2 On-Demand and Spot instances.
-Spot instances are EC2 spare capacity offered at steep discounts compared to On-Demand instances and are a cost-effective choice for applications that can be interrupted, what makes them well-suited for the batch processing that we will run.
-After going through all the sections, you will have the following pipeline created:
+Then you will use that container in AWS Batch using a mix of EC2 On-Demand and Spot Instances.
+AWS Batch workloads are usually a perfect fit for Spot Instances, EC2 spare capacity offered at steep discounts compared to On-Demand instances.
+Using AWS Fault Injection Simulator (AWS FIS), you will simulate an EC2 Spot Instance interruption.
+After going through all the sections, you will have a resilient pipeline created, orchestrated by AWS Step Functions:

 The outcome of the workshop would be the following animation: